cedson61/tailwind_labs/README.md

 # tailwind_labs
-This repo includes the code powering http://labs.tailwindsolutions.com - my demo site.
+This repo includes the code powering [tailwind labs](http://labs.tailwindsolutions.com) - my demo site.
 It is arranged into a set of (theoretically) reusable django apps.

 ## Items